What impact will OpenSSH disabling SSH-RSA signatures have on Maverick Java SSH API

 How does it affect API users?

-Once implemented by OpenSSH, the 1.4.x versions of our API will not be able to connect to OpenSSH servers’ and OpenSSH clients’ will not be able to communicate with 1.4.x servers.
+Once implemented by OpenSSH, the 1.4.x versions of our API will not be able to connect to OpenSSH servers’ and OpenSSH clients will not be able to communicate with 1.4.x servers.

 With our 1.6.x versions, OpenSSH clients will not be able to use your RSA host keys; however, it should still be communicable if your server has ECDSA host keys present.
 OpenSSH clients will not be able to use RSA keys for user authentication.
-Similarly, Maverick Legacy clients using 1.6.x will not be able to use RSA keys to authenticate to OpenSSH servers.
+Similarly, Maverick Legacy clients using 1.6.x cannot use RSA keys to authenticate to OpenSSH servers.

-For our current 1.7.x versions, versions before 1.7.27 will support RSA with stronger signature algorithms but do require code changes.
-Versions 1.7.27 or above will be fully functional and will not present any compatibility problems.
+For our current 1.7.x versions, versions before 1.7.27 will support RSA with stronger signature algorithms but require code changes.
+Versions 1.7.27 or above will be fully functional and not present any compatibility problems.

 What can I do?

-In 1.7.27, we implemented automatic support for these algorithms; as long as the remote side supports the new algorithms, then they will be used in preference to the older SHA-1 signature type.
+In 1.7.27, we implemented automatic support for these algorithms; as long as the remote side supports the new algorithms, they will be used in preference to the older SHA-1 signature type.

 1.7.x also supports other public-key implementations, including ECDSA, OpenSSH certificates, and ed25519, ensuring the most extensive compatibility possible with modern OpenSSH versions.